-Today, Pedro has hectares of coffee planted across his four farms with only the pacas variety.
+Today, Pedro has hectares of coffee planted across his four farms with the pacas variety, and now includes geisha.
 In 2016 we invited Pedro to participate in Project Origin's 'Best of Honduras: Late Harvest Auction', where he placed 6th with a score of 89.6 points.
 In subsequent aution programs, he has placed in the top 20 lots each year.
 Project Origin has been collaborating with Pedro on building more solar dryers to ensure enough space for all his lots to be given the same care and consistency.
+After visiting him, once again, in 2025, it is great to see Pedro and his family growing and enjoying working with us.
+We are unbeliveably proud to support Pedro and share his coffees with roasters all around the world, every year.